ooni/probe-cli/docs/design/dd-003-step-by-step.md

 later it is possible to make sense of the trace.
 This was indeed the approach we chose initially.
-However, this approach puts more pressure on the context magic because it does not just suffice to wrap the context once with WithValue, but you need to additionally wrap it when you descend into sub-operations.
+However, this approach puts more pressure on the context magic because it does not just suffice to wrap the context once with `WithValue`, but you need to additionally wrap it when you descend into sub-operations.
 (Other approaches are possible, but I will discuss this one because it looks conceptually cleaner to create a new "node" in the trace like it was a DOM.)